Sauk River water or watershed scenery in Washington

 Best flows

 Use USGS 12189500 near Sauk as the lower-river trend.
-The best planning window is stable or dropping flow with usable color; brown, rising, or wood-heavy water should end the wading plan quickly.
+The best planning window is stable or dropping flow with usable color.
+Brown, rising, or wood-heavy water should end the wading plan quickly.

-When to skip
+When to leave

 Skip the Sauk when Skagit/Sauk rules do not clearly allow the intended target, when rain or snowmelt pushes the river up, when gravel bars may strand anglers, or when road and launch status are uncertain after storms.